Palace Theatre, Plymouth: Current situation and prospects for the future

 Following his release from jail, in July 2012 Bahmanzadeh pledged to re-open the Dance Academy, stating that the deterioration to the building was "cosmetic" and that "nothing bad was happening to the building".
 In October 2012, Bahmanzadeh claimed that he and a member of Plymouth City Council's planning and regeneration department had toured the building to inspect its state of repair, whereas the council spokesman said that "A council building surveyor met with the owner to discuss a minor structural matter".
 Following this "meeting", Bahmanzadeh offered to have discussions with anyone wishing to restore the building "with one condition – the help is unconditional.
 Don't put any conditions, like 'give me the lease' because nothing like that is going to happen".

 In September 2012, the "Stonehouse Action" group held a street party in Union Street to celebrate the theatre and to increase public awareness of its present state.
 Various other community groups have campaigned for the restoration of the New Palace Theatre to its former glory as a music hall while others seek the re-opening of the Dance Academy.
 In February 2013, "Project Palace" was founded in an attempt to bring together all the groups wishing to save the building; Stonehouse Action and the Friends of the New Palace Theatre are planning to form a building preservation trust to secure and renovate the building.
 The group claim that they have agreed with Bahmanzadeh to take a year's lease on the property with an option to purchase it from its present owner.

 After his entertainment licence was revoked, Bahmanzadeh suggested that he might transfer the building to "an Islamic charity to turn it into a mosque".
 This led to the creation of an online petition by protestors who wanted the Dance Academy to be re-opened.

 In the local redevelopment plan issued in October 2006, the City Council concluded: "An innovative and creative approach will be required in order to bring the building back into use and improve its external appearance."
 Although six years have elapsed, little progress has been made and the building continues to deteriorate.
 In July 2012, the local newspaper the Plymouth Herald, commented:Its neglected state does not present our city in a good light, and there is a huge groundswell of feeling that it must be brought back to life – whatever it ultimately becomes.
 It is a landmark with amazing history, and maybe its rebirth could help lead a revival of Union Street and bring fresh enjoyment to new generations.
 Whatever its past, we believe it still has a vital role to play in Plymouth's future.

 In 2013, convicted fraudster David Welsh registered a company, Palace Theatre Project Limited which according to an interview in the local Plymouth Herald newspaper was seeking to refurbish the building.
+The company was dissolved in April 2016.